ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

 ## Part 2 - Kubernetes Volume Persistence

 - Get the documentation of `PersistentVolume` and its fields.
-Explain the volumes, types of volumes in Kubernetes and how it differs from the Docker volumes.
+Explain the volumes, types of volumes in Kubernetes, and how they differ from Docker volumes.
 [Volumes in Kubernetes](https://kubernetes.io/docs/concepts/storage/volumes/)

 ```bash
 kubectl explain pv
 ```

-- Log into the `kube-worker-1` node, create a `pv-data` directory under home folder, also create an `index.html` file with `Welcome to Kubernetes persistence volume lesson` text and note down path of the `pv-data` folder.
+- Log into the `kube-worker-1` node, create a `pv-data` directory under the home folder, also create an `index.html` file with `Welcome to Kubernetes persistence volume lesson` text, and note down the path of the `pv-data` folder.

 ```bash
 mkdir pv-data && cd pv-data